learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 False
 ```

-**o)** The given input strings have fields separated by the `:` character.
+**15)** The given input strings have fields separated by the `:` character.
 Extract all fields only after a field containing a digit character is found.
 Assume that each string has a minimum of two fields and cannot have empty fields.

 ```ruby
 >>> row1 = 'vast:a2b2:ride:in:awe:b2b:3list:end'